luboshanus/DistrNNEnergy.jl/notebooks/minimum_example/minimum_example.md

 # Minimum example DistrNNEnergy.jl

-This markdown provides a readable but minimum example using the approach from the paper *"Learning Probability Distributions of Intraday Electricity Prices"*, Barunik and Hanus (2023).
+This markdown provides a readable but minimum example using the approach from the paper Barunik, Jozef and Hanus, Luboš, Learning Probability Distributions of Intraday Electricity Prices.
+Available at SSRN: [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4592411).

 The same instructions can be found in the script `scripts/simple_run.jl`.
 And full replication of the learning of DistrNN reported in the paper is in the file `scripts/run_complete_par.jl`.
 Please bear in mind that the full run takes more than 24 hours when using 60 cpu cores.

-## Learning Probability Distributions of Intra-day Electricity Prices
+## Learning Probability Distributions of Electricity Prices

 ```julia